 By the middle of October, scrapes and rubs are showing up throughout my hunting areas and I am moving cameras as I see the transition being made from food-focused movements to breeding-focused movements.
 By the end of October, most all my cameras are on scrapes.
 I use scrape drippers to monitor the deer visits and inventory the bucks.
 There is no better way to get a picture of all the bucks in the area than by having a camera on a primary scrape the end of October.

-First Two Weeks Of November
+November: The First Two Weeks

 The rut is going into full swing and I put my cameras on the does.
 To find the bucks you must find the does; you need to know where they are bedding, where they are feeding and how they are travelling between the two areas.
 I have my cameras in doe bedding areas and on trails between doe bedding areas and trails leading to food sources.
 By now you have learned where the does are bedding based on your earlier photos.